micmejia/bible-dump/AMPC/Judges/Judg 6.md

-And God did so that night, for it was dry on the fleece only, and there was dew on all the ground. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Judges 6:11 See footnote on Gen. 16:7.
+And God did so that night, for it was dry on the fleece only, and there was dew on all the ground.